Bougainville

 No analysis available

-I looked for language such as "FLSE passed," "fire/life safety evaluation passed," "fire safety certified," or similar compliance wording and found nothing.
-With no explicit mention in any of the remarks, there is no evidence the building has passed a fire/life safety evaluation.
+I looked for fire/life safety compliance language such as "FLSE passed," "fire/life safety evaluation passed," "fire safety certified," or similar wording and found nothing.
+Since the remarks do not mention passing a fire/life safety evaluation or fire inspection, this is not supported by the text.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.